-The regular monthly meeting of the home missionaries of the Granite stake of Zion will be held, Wednesday, June 1, at 7:45 p, m. at the Stake tabernacle.
-Every home missionary is expected to announcement announcement TEMPLE NOTICES.
+The Granite Stake Sunday school union meeting that was to have been held tonight, has been postponed for The regular monthly meeting of the home missionaries of the Granite stake of Zion will be held, Wednesday, June 1, at 7:45 p. m. at the Stake tabernacie.
+Every home missionary is expected to be present.
+WM.
+McEWAN, Clerk.